dperrymorrow/js-play/README.md

 npm run test
 ```

-Once you have finished your solution please send along your `index.js` file for review
+Once you have finished your solution please send email over your `index.js` file to dperrymorrow@gmail.com for review
 thanks!